taliaairma/narwhal-bunny/assets/markdowns/Simplified_JS.md

 Accessing Elements

 Each element in an array has a numbered position known as its index.
-We can access individual items using their index, which is similar to referencing an item in a list based on the item's position
+We can access individual items using their index, which is similar to referencing an item in a list based on the item's position.
+Arrays in JS are zero-indexed, meaning the positions start counting from 0 rather than 1.
+Therefore, the first tiem in an array will be at position 0.

+let cities = ['New York', 'Beijing', 'Nairobi'];

+    cities[0]

+- cities is an array that has three elements.
+- we're using bracket notation, [] with the index after the name of the array to access the element.
+- cities[0] will access the element at index 0 in the array cities.
+You can think of cities[0] as accessing the space in memory that holds the string 'New York'.

+You can also access individual characters in a string using bracket notation and the index.
+For instance, you can write:

+const hello = 'Hello World';
+console.log(hello[6]);
+// Output: W

+The console will display W since it is the character that is at index 6.

+Update Elements

+Once you have access to an element in an array, you cna update its value.

+let seasons = ['Winter', 'Spring', 'Summer', 'Fall'];

+seaons[3] = 'Autumn';
+console.log(seasons);
+// Output: ['Winter', 'Spring', 'Summer', 'Autumn']

+The line, seasons[3] = 'Autumn'; tells our program to change the item at index 3 of the seasons array to be 'Autumn' instead of waht is already there.

+Arrays with let and const

+Variables declared with let can be reassigned.

+Variables declared with the const keyword cannot be reassigned.
+However, elements in an array declared with const remain mutable.
+Meaning that we cna change the contents of a const array, but cannot reassign a new array or a differnet value.

+The .length property

+One of an array's built-in properties in length and it returns the number of items in the array.
+We access the .length property just like we do with strings.

+const newYearsResolutions = ['Keep a journal', 'Take a falconry class'];

+console.log(newYearsResolutions.length); // Output: 2

+In the example above, we log newYearsResolutions.length to the console using the following steps:
+- We use dot notation, chaining a period with the property name to the array, to access the length property of the newYearsResolutions array.
+- Then we log the length of newYearsResolution to the console.
+- Since newYearsResolution has two elements, 2 would be logged to the console.

+The .push() Method